 “The man cooks like an angel — and no ordinary angel’.”

 His first cookbook, ‘Passione’, published by Headline in 2003, won Best Italian Cook Book 2003 at the World Gourmand Cookbook Awards and was short listed for the André Simon Award.
 He has since written many other books on Italian cooking.
-The latest, published by Pavilion, is Gennaro’s Italian Bakery.
-We’re also delighted to announce that a new edition of Gennaro’s first recipe book, ‘Passione: The Classic Italian Cookbook’ is now available to pre-order on Amazon
+Gennaro’s Italian Bakery was published by Pavilion in 2016 and we’re delighted to announce that a new edition of Gennaro’s first recipe book, ‘Passione’ is available to pre-order on Amazon.

-Gennaro creates recipes in partnership with Bertolli with Butter and Italian holiday company Citalia, helping to promote the best of Italian food and travel to his beloved Italy.
+Gennaro is brand ambassador for Parmigiano Reggiano and Birra Moretti (watch. their unique ‘Bring Your Own Table Event here), and works with Italian holiday company Citalia, helping promote the best of Italian food and travel to his beloved Italy.